 How Do Fish Control Mosquitoes?

 As a natural predator of mosquito larvae, mosquitofish have been used for mosquito control purposes throughout the world for many years.
 They have a voracious appetite.
-Each fish can eat up to 500 mosquito larvae per fish per day!
+Each fish can eat several hundred mosquito larvae per fish per day!
 More than 1 million of these fish are produced each year at the Contra Costa Mosquito Vector Control District's mosquitofish production facility, which requires specialized care in a specific, controlled environment.
 These fish are routinely stocked by technicians to control mosquito populations throughout the county.
 They are often placed in neglected swimming pools (pools that are not chlorinated or filtered).
 Pools in this condition can potentially produce up to 1 million mosquitoes per swimming pool, even partially filled pools.
 Residents can also place these fish in their own neglected swimming pools (ideally, the Contra Costa Mosquito & Vector Control District would appreciate residents properly maintaining their swimming pools by ensuring they are chlorinated and filtered).

 By law, only vector control technicians can place fish in water sources other than those located on private property.
 Some common 'sources' or sites where these fish are stocked include; artificial lakes, irrigation ditches, storm channels, and natural industrial ponds.
 Of course, we encourage residents to get free fish from our District to take home and place in their own backyard pond, horse trough, or neglected swimming pool.